deadlyvipers/dojo_rules/introduction.md

 "My Name is Hayal Nur"

+My favorite school is JavaScript